Overwatered string of hearts

 Propagation By Tubers In Soil

-two pots of string of hearts.jpg
+Two pots of propagated string of hearts plants

 You can also propagate the string of hearts in soil by using tubers (vines with tubers).